lf87/gulp-and-webpack-front-end-boilerplate/README.md

 **Function name**: `bs`

 **Default behaviour**: Launches a local development server and watches for changes to HTML and CSS.
-HTML is injected to the DOM when a change is made\*.
+HTML is injected to the DOM when a change is made.
 CSS is also injected.

-\*\*Live HTML injection doesn't work when working with multiple pages, but will always at least fall back to page reload.\*

 **Additional info**: You can configure browser sync to run through a proxy.
 To do this, inside server.js - Remove the `server` line, add a property for `proxy`, and update this value with the appropriate URL.